nmshd/documentation/_docs_use-cases/use-case-transport-check-if-relationship-can-be-created.md

 - Returns a CanCreateRelationshipResponse that indicates if a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) can be created with the given parameters.
 - If the `isSuccess` property of the CanCreateRelationshipResponse has the value `true`, a Relationship can currently be created to the creator of the RelationshipTemplate.
 This would then initially have `"Pending"` as `status` until the creator of the RelationshipTemplate [accepts the Relationship]({% link _docs_use-cases/use-case-transport-accept-relationship.md %}).
 - If the `isSuccess` property of the CanCreateRelationshipResponse has the value `false`, no Relationship can currently be created to the creator of the RelationshipTemplate.
-This can have various causes, for example:
+This can have various causes, for example:<br>

-  -- The `templateId` does not resolve to a RelationshipTemplate or the associated RelationshipTemplate is malformed.
+  -- The `templateId` does not resolve to a RelationshipTemplate or the associated RelationshipTemplate was not cached correctly.<br>

-  -- The provided `creationContent` is not a RelationshipCreationContent or an ArbitraryRelationshipCreationContent.
+  -- The provided `creationContent` is not a [RelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#relationshipcreationcontent) or an [ArbitraryRelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshipcreationcontent).<br>
+  -- A [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with `"Pending"`, `"Active"`, `"Terminated"` or `"DeletionProposed"` as `status` already exists to the creator of the RelationshipTemplate.<br>
+  -- The [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) has already expired, which means that the timestamp specified in its `expiresAt` property has been exceeded.<br>
+  -- The potential initiator has already [decomposed the former Relationship]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship) to the creator of the RelationshipTemplate, but the RelationshipTemplate's creator has not yet decomposed it.<br>
+  -- The [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) of the creator of the RelationshipTemplate is in deletion or has already been deleted.

 ## On Failure